 In addition to an examination, students in RWT classes shall be required to complete performance demonstrations commensurate with their duties [10 CFR 835.901(b)].
 Performance demonstrations typically involve such activities as safely entering and exiting simulated radiological areas, donning and removing protective clothing, and performing whole body frisking.
+Sites should periodically evaluate individuals' abilities to perform acceptable radiological work practices (such as donning and doffing protective clothing) including evaluation of performance demonstrations commensurate with their duties, similar to those activities evaluated as part of their initial qualification.
 Chapter 6 of the RCS and the RWT core course material provide detailed guidance for conducting performance demonstrations.